 Meeting the learner where they are, unbundling courses into authentic experiences, and embracing a cross-circular world can be intimidating compared to the 'neat in rows’ and 'common worksheet legend’ ways of the industrial model of education.

 Focusing on learning more in terms of the processes and workflows that engage learners is what make HEADRUSH different from most other learning platforms.
-Understanding this paradigm and seeing some examples we hope inspires youth fully leverage the platform while at the same time liberating learning for learners.
+Understanding this paradigm and seeing some examples we hope inspires you to fully leverage the platform while at the same time liberating learning for learners.

 Here are some common Learning Scenarios possible and easily managed in Headrush: